-Schools must connect the strands across dozens of teachers, thousands of lessons, and 15,000 hours of schooling to ensure that each student leaves as a well-educated, decent human being.
+Schools must connect the strands across dozens of teachers, thousands of lessons, and 15,000 hours of schooling to ensure that each students leaves as a well-educated, decent human being.

 The graphic below shows a hypothetical student’s journey from kindergarten through 12th grade.
 In each year, the width of the rectangles represents the proportional amount of time that each teacher spends with this student.
 Elementary classes in this scenario are self-contained, with the student leaving the homeroom to go to a different specialty class once a week — art, music, physical education, library, and computer.
 In middle school, major subjects are departmentalized, and the student has a world language and a special each day, as well as homeroom handled by one of the core teachers.
 In high school, the student has a daily elective and world language, health and physical education two or three times a week, and an advisory group with one of his or her major-subject teachers.